DS 9 saloon review

 In spite of its sporting prowess, the 4x4 360 variant is still mostly refined to drive.
 On smooth French roads, we found that the ride quality suffers slightly due to the 20-inch alloys, although overall refinement is still excellent with standard fit acoustic glass making it very hushed on the move.

 Interior & comfort

 The DS 9 is fitted with a system called DS Active Scan, which uses a camera to monitor the road surface just ahead of the car as you drive, adjusting the suspension in 150 milliseconds if an imperfection is detected.
-On the whole it works well, and the DS 9 is a comfortable car, but it can still get caught out by large bumps and lots of frequent ripples in the tarmac.
+This generally makes the DS 9 a comfortable car to travel in, but it can still get caught out by large bumps and lots of frequent ripples in the tarmac.

-The 12-inch infotainment screen is familiar with other cars in the Stellantis stable, and while it looks pretty good, Android Auto and Apple CarPlay maps don't utilise all of the display.
+The 12-inch infotainment screen will be familiar if you’ve spent time in other cars from the Stellantis stable, and while it looks pretty good, Android Auto and Apple CarPlay don't utilise all of the display.
 We also wish the climate control was controlled using a knob rather than prodding the laggy touchscreen.
 The quality of materials is mostly excellent, though, with lots of attractive finishes and even a stylish BRM clock mounted atop the fascia.